Brian Roberts (baseball): 2006–09

 Roberts rebounded from his 2005 injury with a strong 2006 campaign.
-He played in 138 games, batting .286 with 10 home runs and 55 RBI, while also scoring 85 runs.
+He played in 138 games, batting .286 with 10 home runs and 55 RBIs, while also scoring 85 runs.
 He stole 36 bases in 43 attempts, and hit seven home runs in the last two months of the season.
 Roberts spent the early part of May on the 15-day disabled list with a strained left groin.
 He was activated on May 24.

 Roberts played in over 150 games for the Orioles in 2007.
-Along with teammate Nick Markakis, he finished in the AL top 10 for at-bats, batting .290 with 12 home runs, 57 RBI, and a .377 OBP on the way to his second All-Star berth.
+Along with teammate Nick Markakis, he finished in the AL top 10 for at-bats, batting .290 with 12 home runs, 57 RBIs, and a .377 OBP on the way to his second All-Star berth.
 His 50 stolen bases, a career high, was tied with Carl Crawford for the AL lead; Roberts also set career marks in hits and walks.

 On June 24, 2008, Roberts went 3-for-5 against the Cubs in a 7–5 victory.
 His third hit of the game was his 1,000th career base hit.
 He collected the 250th double of his career on July 28 against the New York Yankees.
 On September 21, 2008, Roberts grounded into the final out in the history of Old Yankee Stadium.

 The Orioles and Roberts agreed to a four-year contract extension worth $40 million on February 20, 2009.
 The contract secured Roberts through the 2013 season.
 Following an injury to Boston Red Sox second baseman Dustin Pedroia, Roberts was added to Team USA's roster for the World Baseball Classic.
 Roberts batted .438 with one home run, two runs batted in and one stolen base in four games as the United States lost in the semifinals to Japan.

 On August 4, in a game against the Detroit Tigers, Roberts hit his 300th career double in the first inning off of Jarrod Washburn.
 On September 15, he broke his own Orioles franchise record by hitting his 52nd double of the season.
 According to Spencer Fordin, "the two-time All-Star became one of four players all-time – along with Hall of Famers Tris Speaker, Paul Waner, and Stan Musial – to amass three 50-double seasons in his career."

 On September 29, Roberts hit his 56th double of the season against the Tampa Bay Rays, setting the all-time single season mark for doubles in a season by a switch-hitter.
 His 56 doubles led the majors in 2009.
 On October 3, Roberts was named "Most Valuable Oriole" for 2009 and awarded an engraved lead trophy for his accomplishments.